Updated: Oct 29, 2020

 "Girl, this is not good.
 I am feeling my calf a lot!
-It has been bothering me for a while now."
-I complained to my running mate during our water break right before heading up the bridge.
+It has been bothering me for a while now," I complained to my running mate during our water break right before heading up the bridge.

 "Nope!
 We are doing this.
 Let's go!"

-Sometimes we are even able to help each other involuntarily, just like this old memory I had today while going up the bridge.
-It happened a couple of years ago when I was training for my first half marathon.
-The winds were over 26MPH.
+Sometimes, we are even able to help each other unknowingly.
+A couple of years ago when I was training for my first half marathon, the winds were over 26 mph.
 God knows how many times I've gone up that bridge telling myself repeatedly not to quit before reaching its highest point.
-Thankfully, so far I was able to never quit, but that day I came very close to doing so.
+I had never quit, but that day I came very close to doing so.
 The force of the wind was so strong I was practically bending myself.
-I kept thinking that if I slowed down the wind was going to make me stop running.
-The strength of the wind hitting against my body made me think about the hardest moments of my life and how I had to fight strongly against the things life was bringing my way, instead of allowing myself to be pushed down by it.
-With in mind that when life hits me hard, the only choice I have is to hit it even harder, I sped up.
-I kept going up with the goal of reaching a fellow runner way ahead of me and try to finish the climb along with him.
-As I started running next to him he acknowledged my presence and we ran even faster, together, towards the top of the bridge.
-I was literally drooling, but we made it!
-Heading back was a way easier climb since the wind was in our favor pushing us up.
+I kept thinking that if I slowed down, the wind was going to make me stop running.
+The strength of the wind hitting my body made me think about the hardest moments of my life and how I had to fight them instead of allowing myself to be pushed down.
+When life hits me hard, the only choice I have is to hit it even harder.
+I sped up.
+I kept going with the goal of catching up to a fellow runner way ahead of me and to finish the climb along with him.
+As I started running next to him, he acknowledged my presence and we ran even faster, together, toward the top of the bridge.
+I was literally drooling, but I made it!
+Heading back was a way easier climb since the wind was in our favor pushing us on.

-You know, Nanda, right before I saw you next to me I was ready to start walking.
+"You know, Nanda, right before I saw you next to me, I was ready to start walking.
 But then I saw you and I kept going.
 That bridge was brutal today.
 Thank you!
-Great team work!
+Great teamwork!"